Skip to main content

 To remediate data protection issues, you can:

-• Add the asset to the Assets Allow List; an automatic remediation option that will not change the asset’s sharing permissions but will allow it to be public (read more below)
+1. Add the asset to the Assets Allow List; an automatic remediation option that will not change the asset’s sharing permissions but will allow it to be public (read more below)

-• Notify the user; an automatic remediation option that will send an email to the related user asking them to review and modify the asset’s sharing permissions
+2. Notify the user; an automatic remediation option that will send an email to the related user asking them to review and modify the asset’s sharing permissions

-• Modify the asset's sharing permissions; a manual remediation option in which you will modify the asset’s sharing permissions within the app
+3. Modify the asset's sharing permissions; a manual remediation option in which you will modify the asset’s sharing permissions within the app

-• Remove the public link or external share permissions (available for Google and Microsoft assets only); an automatic remediation option that will modify the asset’s sharing permissions to be private
+4. Remove the public link or external share permissions (available for Google and Microsoft assets only); an automatic remediation option that will modify the asset’s sharing permissions to be private

-💎 Tip: "Remove Public Link" and “Remove External Share Permissions” are automated remediation tools that allow you to modify the asset’s sharing permissions to be private with a click of a button.
-For Google, please note, it’s possible that admins will need to grant additional permissions if the latest app isn’t already installed.
-In this case, you will receive a notification with a link to grant permissions.
+• "Remove Public Link" and "Remove External Share Permissions": these are automated remediation tools that allow you to quickly change an asset’s sharing permissions to private with the click of a button.
+For Google, admins may need to grant additional permissions if the latest app version is not already installed.
+In such cases, you will receive a notification containing a link to grant the required permissions.

-Assets Allow List
+Managing The Assets Allow Lists

 Did this answer your question?